Economy of Europe: Investing and banking

 Across the European Union, the most commonly mentioned investment barrier is the lack of trained labor.
 75% of businesses in transitional regions found this to be problematic.
 In less developed and non-cohesion regions, it is 79%.
 Demographics and rising demand for skills that are less common on the market, such as those needed to support digitalization activities, might contribute to the lack of competent workers.

 Companies that are located in the countries under the European cohesion policy are less likely to spend money on the types of intangible assets, like R&D or training.
 Businesses in cohesion regions tend to concentrate their investments more on purchasing real estate, machinery, and other tangible assets.
 Only 28% of investments are made in intangible activity in areas considered less developed, compared to 35% in transition areas and 39% in more developed areas.

 In all regions, bank loans are the most prevalent type of external financing.
 In less developed regions, they account for 49% of finance, in more developed regions, 58%, and in transitional regions, 69%.
 Grants make up a larger portion of the financing in less developed areas.

 Intangible assets (R&D, software, training, and business processes) were invested in by firms in Central, Eastern and Southeastern Europe countries at a lower rate (24%) in 2022 than the EU average (37%).
 The proportion of enterprises aiming to prioritize innovation in new goods and services was higher in these regions (27%) than in the EU (24%) and the US (21%).
 Manufacturing enterprises (36%) and big firms (31%), in particular, have innovation as an investment priority.
 Among CESEE enterprises, Slovenia (38%) and the Czech Republic (37%), are the most likely to prioritize innovation.
 Over half of businesses (57%) altered their operations in response to COVID-19.
 The majority (44%), produced new items (26%), while a minority (16%) reduced their supply chain.
+39% of EU enterprises created or introduced new goods, processes, or services in the previous fiscal year, compared to 57% of US firms.
+In both the EU and the US, little more than 12% of enterprises introduced ideas that were novel to the country or the global market.